About COVID-19 Vaccine Janssen

 How the vaccine works

 COVID-19 Vaccine Janssen is a viral vector vaccine.
-The vaccine has two key elements .
-A modified human adenovirus (Ad26 – known as a viral vector), which is able to enter human cells but cannot replicate or cause illness, contains the code to make SARS-CoV-2 spike protein.
-When we receive this vaccine, the modified virus in the vaccine instructs the body how to produce copies of the COVID-19 virus (SARS-CoV-2) spike proteins, which in turn activates our immune system against the COVID-19 virus.
+The vaccine has two key elements.
+One is a modified human adenovirus (Ad26 – known as a viral vector), which is able to enter human cells but cannot replicate or cause illness.
+The other element, carried by the viral vector, is the code to make SARS-CoV-2 spike protein.
+When we receive this vaccine, the modified virus vector instructs our body how to produce copies of the COVID-19 virus (SARS-CoV-2) spike proteins, which in turn, activates our immune system against the COVID-19 virus.
 If you are then later exposed to the real COVID-19 virus, your body can act quickly to block the virus entering your cells and protect you from illness.
-This technology is already approved for use for an Ebola vaccine and is similar to the Oxford/AstraZeneca COVID-19 vaccine.
+This technology is already approved for use for an Ebola vaccine and is similar to COVID-19 Vaccine AstraZeneca.
 There is no live COVID-19 virus in the vaccine so you cannot get COVID-19 from the vaccine.

 For more information on viral vector vaccines please see this video.